 The other under-discussed issue with using speech recognition for medical transcription and, truthfully, medical transcription in general, is that it doesn’t reduce the need for deep information recall.
 In other words, opting for a clinical documentation tool that can only be used after a patient leaves the exam room means providers must rely on detailed information hours after they first mentally logged it.
 We’ve discussed the threat of deep recall in depth before, but the short version is this: quality of care decreases, documentation quality decreases, and risk of malpractice increases — a bad combination for healthcare professionals.

 At the end of the day, speech recognition technology leveraged for medical transcription falls a bit flat.
 Rather than augmenting a significant portion of the clinical documentation load that plagues healthcare professionals, it simply replaces the task of typing medical notes with dictating them instead.
 And requires extremely detailed dictation at that.
 But it’s not all bad, speech recognition technology, combined with AI and natural language processing helps set the stage for more robust medical documentation solutions.

-What Physicians Need to Reduce Their Medical Documentation Load
+What Clinicians Need to Reduce Their Medical Documentation Load

 DeepScribe’s proprietary artificial intelligence can extract all of the medically relevant information from a patient encounter without the highly specific dictation or vocal prompting.
 Simply activate the application right from your phone, talk to your patient as you normally would, and our system captures the necessary information, categorizes it into the specific SOAP note fields, produces a completed medical document, and classifies and uploads that information into the appropriate fields of your EHR.